lewhunt/react-use-form-data/README.md

 # React-Use-Form-Data Custom Hook
 This custom React Hook lets you easily populate and update form input data within functional components.

-Currently it's configured to handle the following input field types: number, text, button and checkbox.

-It can be useful for prototyping and form editors that need to control sub-component props.
-The demo used in [React Video Looper](https://github.com/lewhunt/react-video-looper) uses this hook to manage the form data state, passing props down to the video component.

 **Example of use with an editor**
 ![Example](readme-assets/react-use-form-data-example.gif)

 [Basic Demo](https://lewhunt.github.io/react-use-form-data/)

+It can be useful for prototyping with form editors that need to control sub-component props.
+The demo used in [React Video Looper](https://github.com/lewhunt/react-video-looper) uses this hook to manage the form data state, passing props down to the video component.

+Currently it's configured to handle the following input field types: number, text, button and checkbox.

 ## Install
 ### npm package (recommended)